blackrosezy/statsd-agent/README.md

 ```

 ## Installation (Other Linux/Windows/Mac)
-stasd-agent.py is just a python file.
+stasd-agent.py is really just a single python file.
 You can run it directly using python command:
 ```
 python statsd-agent.py (Ubuntu)
 ```